VIBTOBIlab/DecoNFlow/docs/usage.md

 ### limma arguments

 #### `--regions`
 > **NOTE** The chromosome name must be consistent among coverage and region files.
-Always use the same format (in the example below the chromosome name is represented just by the number, without the "chr" string).
+Always use the same format (in the example below the chromosome name is represented by the "chr" string + the chromosome number).

 If _limma_ `--DMRselection`, you must provide also a regions file using this paramater.
 It has to be a tab-separated file with three columns, and no header as shown in the example below.